 The DELAY byte sets the head's delay counter.
-After the current instruction is performed, the head will wait this number of "ticks" (jiffies, 60ths of a second – or 50ths, depending on where you live) before executing the next instruction.
+After the current instruction is performed, the head will wait this number of "ticks" (jiffies, 60ths of a second – or 50ths, depending on whether you're an NTSC or a PAL) before executing the next instruction.

 The OPCODE byte tells the head what to do; maybe change the pitch or timbre of a POKEY channel, change the program counter of a head, store bytes in the head's register, &c..

-And of course the OPERAND bytes provide data needed to execute the instruction.
+And of course the OPERAND bytes provide any additional data needed to execute the instruction.

 As powerful as programs like Theta Music Composer are, they're not performance sequencers; the sequences and instruments cannot be edited as they play.
-Moreover, chip trackers are designed for the composition of pop/dance music, not for weirdo, free-form, avant-garde-y arty music.
-I wanted something that would allow me to playback and modify sequences and sounds in real time, the way that one can with step sequencers and modular synthesizers, and I wanted to be able to compose way outside the box of Western musical traditions and into the realm of generative/stochastic music.
+Moreover, chip trackers tend to be designed for the composition of pop/dance music, not for weirdo, free-form, avant-garde, arty-farty music.
+I wanted something that would allow me to playback and modify sequences and sounds in real time, the way that one can with step sequencers and modular synthesizers, and I wanted to be able to compose outside the box of pattern/sequence forms and do something like generative/stochastic music and mutating sound.

 OKAY, BUT WHY IS THE INTERFACE SO BAD?

 The interface is really user-hostile, I know.
-The reason is simply that I didn't want to spend a lot of time writing a UI; my priority right now is experimenting and developing the instruction set.
-Once I've developed the back-end to a place I'm happier with, then I would like to build a nice UI around that.
+The reason is simply that I didn't want to spend a lot of time writing a UI; my priority right now is experimenting and developing the instruction set and the FM/wave features.
+Once I've got the back-end in a state I'm happier with, then I would like to build a nice UI around that.